emissary-ingress/emissary/docs/guides/filter-dev-guide.md

 ## Prerequisites

-`Plugin` `Filter`s are built as [Go plugins](https://golang.org/pkg/plugin/) and loaded directly into the Ambassador Pro container so they can run in-process with the rest of Ambassador Pro.
+`Plugin` `Filter`s are built as [Go plugins](https://golang.org/pkg/plugin/) and loaded directly into the Ambassador Edge Stack container so they can run in-process with the rest of Ambassador Edge Stack.

-To build a `Plugin` `Filter` into the Ambassador Pro container you will need
+To build a `Plugin` `Filter` into the Ambassador Edge Stack container you will need
 - Linux or MacOS host (Windows Subsystem for Linux is ok)
 - [Docker](https://docs.docker.com/v17.09/engine/installation/)
 - [rsync](https://rsync.samba.org/)